piquiblanco/music-ratings/README.md

 The project uses data on ratings which I've been giving out to music I listen to.
 Ratings from compatible users found on Rateyourmusic.com are also utilized, as well as some metadata (genre, release year).

+## Repository contents
+- `analysis.ipynb`: Jupyter Notebook containing the analysis.
+- `data/my_ratings.csv`: Data about my ratings.
+- `data/user_ratings.csv`: Data about other users' ratings.
+The file was anonymized, with Rateyourmusic usernames replaced with a list of French names.
+- `data/metadata.csv`: Metadata on albums contained in `my_ratings.csv`.

 ## Project goal

 The goal of this project is to answer five questions: